-With respect to the bonuses to be paid to the Named Executive Officers, the President and Chief Executive Officer submits his recommendations for consideration by the Compensation Committee.
-The Compensation Committee then reviews the recommendations of the President and Chief Executive Officer and submits its recommendations to the full Board.
-In determining the amount of bonuses to be paid to the Named Executive Officers in respect of the financial year ended December 31, 2020, the Compensation Committee considered a variety of factors, including the execution of the Corporation's business plan, the Corporation's production, capital costs, operating costs, reserves additions, performance-based metrics commonly used in the oil and natural gas industry and the health, safety and environmental record of the Corporation.
-In addition, the Compensation Committee recognized the time and effort required on the part of the Corporation's Named Executive Officers and other employees to adapt to the extremely challenging environment caused by COVID-19 and the collapse in commodity prices, while successfully executing Birchcliff's business plan in 2020 and positioning the Corporation for success in 2021.
+With respect to the bonuses to be paid to the Named Executive Officers, the Chief Executive Officer submits his recommendations for consideration by the Compensation Committee.
+The Compensation Committee then reviews the recommendations of the Chief Executive Officer and submits its recommendations to the full Board.
+In determining the amount of bonuses to be paid to the Named Executive Officers in respect of the financial year ended December 31, 2021, the Compensation Committee considered a variety of factors, including the execution of the Corporation's business plan, the Corporation's production, capital costs, operating costs, reserves additions, performance-based metrics commonly used in the oil and natural gas industry and the health, safety and environmental record of the Corporation.

-On the basis of the significant accomplishments achieved by Birchcliff during 2020 as outlined above under "Executive Compensation - 2020 Year in Review" and the efforts made by each of the Named Executive Officers in executing the Corporation's business plan, the Compensation Committee and the Board approved in December 2020 the payment of a bonus to each of the Named Executive Officers.
+On the basis of the significant accomplishments achieved by Birchcliff during 2021, including the Corporation's record performance for all of its cash flow metrics during 2021 as outlined above under "Executive Compensation - 2021 Year in Review", and the efforts made by each of the Named Executive Officers in executing the Corporation's business plan, the Compensation Committee and the Board approved in December 2021 the payment of a bonus to each of the Named Executive Officers.